Table of Contents

 Can’t Hear On Zoom

-Zoom has emerged as a premier software tool, gaining immense popularity in recent years.
+Zoom has emerged as a premier software tool, gaining immense popularity recently.

 However, as we all know – it’s critical that we can hear what is being said when we are using the Zoom app, otherwise, there is very little point in using it, to begin with!

-If you can’t hear on a Zoom call, the usual reasons are either your speakers are muted, their microphone is muted, or through your settings.
+If you can’t hear on Zoom, the usual reasons are either your speakers are muted, their microphone is muted, or through your settings.

 Of course, though, it’s not always that simple.
 This guide will help you to understand what is going on with Zoom audio settings and why you might not be able to hear on Zoom.